misheska/misheska.github.com/source/_posts/2013-08-06-getting-started-writing-chef-cookbooks-the-berkshelf-way-part3.markdown

 You can do nearly everything that you were doing with vagrant just using Test Kitchen.
-The Test Kitchen equivalent of the `vagrant up` command is `kitchen setup`.
-Try running the `kitchen setup` command now to verify that your `.kitchen.yml` file is valid.
-When you run `kitchen setup` it will spin up a CentOS 6.4 vagrant test node instance and use Chef Solo to provision the MyFace cookbook on the test node:
+The Test Kitchen equivalent of the `vagrant up` command is `kitchen converge`.
+Try running the `kitchen converge` command now to verify that your `.kitchen.yml` file is valid.
+When you run `kitchen converge` it will spin up a CentOS 6.4 vagrant test node instance and use Chef Solo to provision the MyFace cookbook on the test node:

-    $ kitchen setup
+    $ kitchen converge
     -----> Starting Kitchen (v1.0.0.beta.2)
     -----> Creating <default-centos-64>
            [kitchen::driver::vagrant command] BEGIN (vagrant up --no-provision)